way0750/algorithm_redux/README.md

 In `testing/bootstrap.js` things related to testing are loaded there.
 Including the `expect` function, which is assinged to the global scope

+## naming convension:
+No spaces in path name, else when you run mocha test in terminal, any spaces in path would not be escaped! the file with all the test should be named main.js, that's where mocha will look for the specs if you are running mocha in the terminal

+## if you have to run test in terminal
+go to any directory with a `main.ts` and run `npm run mochaTest` this will run ts-mocha's binary in node_module and find the `main.ts` in current working directory

 # The Launch.json
 this is where the debugging with vs code feature is setup